compas-dev/compas/docs/installation.rst

 .. rst-class:: lead

-COMPAS is written entirely in Python and can be easily installed using popular package managers on multiple platforms.
+COMPAS can be easily installed on multiple platforms, using popular package managers such as coda or pip.

 .. figure:: /_images/installation.gif
      :figclass: figure
-     :class: figure-img img-fluid
+     :class: figure-img img-fluid mx-auto

 Install with conda